Architecture of Kepler's Multi-transiting Systems: II. New investigations with twice as many candidates: Regarding the resonance variable

 and

 where \zone\ is applied to those planet pairs that fall into the neighborhoods of the first order resonances and \ztwo\ is applied to the pairs in the neighborhoods of the second order resonances.
-The boundaries between these resonance neighborhoods is defined by the intermediate, third order resonances (the lowest order resonances not considered).
+The boundaries between these resonance neighborhoods are defined by the intermediate third-order resonances, the lowest-order resonances not considered.

 Suppose, however, that one wanted to assign all period ratios into the neighborhood of a first order resonance only, without considering second order resonances.
 Then the proper quantity is $\zeta_{1,1}$, which is contrasted to the $\zeta_{2,1}$ in figure~\ref{zetafig}.
-For our sample, choosing such a broad resonance neighborhood includes possible features in the continuum or near the second or higher order resonances and hence dilutes the power of the statistical tests we employ here.
+For our sample, choosing such a broad resonance neighborhood includes possible features in the continuum or near the second or higher order resonances and hence dilutes the power of the statistical tests that we employ here.
 However, situations may arise where a selection criteria, such as examining only higher-index first order resonances such as 4:3, 5:4, etc., may justify the use of $\zeta_{1,1}$.
 Therefore we recommend it for future work with \Keplert, as smaller planets are more likely to be found in such tightly packed configurations, and a longer baseline will have the sensitivity to see them.
-One other possibility would be to study only second order resonances (including 4:2 and 6:4), in which case one would use the $\zeta_{1,2}$ variable.
+To study only second order resonances (including 4:2 and 6:4), one would use the $\zeta_{1,2}$ variable.
 Figure \ref{zetafig} contrasts these different choices for mapping period ratios into a space more suitable for studying resonances.